rudrasaipranav3-ops/Fin-E-Scale/README.md

 # Testing and Validation

-SmartSales AI has undergone functional, responsive, integration, and technical validation.
+Fin E-Scale has undergone functional, responsive, integration, and technical validation.

 ## TypeScript Validation